Clinical psychologists assess and treat clients with a range of mental or physical health issues, conditions and disorders

 - learning disabilities.

-- assessing a client's needs, abilities or behaviour using a variety of methods, including psychometric tests, interviews and direct observation of behaviour;
+- assess your clients' needs, abilities or behaviour using a variety of methods, including psychometric tests, interviews and direct observation of their behaviour

-- working as part of a multidisciplinary team alongside doctors, nurses, social workers, education professionals, health visitors, psychiatrists and occupational therapists;
+- work as part of a multidisciplinary team alongside doctors, nurses, social workers, education professionals, health visitors, psychiatrists and occupational therapists

-- developing and evaluating service provision for clients;
+- develop and evaluate service provision for clients

-- providing consultation to other professions, encouraging a psychological approach in their work;
+- provide consultation to other professions, encouraging a psychological approach in their work

-- carrying out applied research, adding to the evidence base of practice in a variety of healthcare settings.
+- carry out applied research, adding to the evidence base of practice in a variety of healthcare settings.

 More experienced clinical psychologists may be called on to write legal reports and act as expert witnesses.
-They keep detailed paperwork about clients in order to monitor the progress of the clients' treatments.
+In these cases, you'll keep detailed paperwork about clients in order to monitor the progress of their treatments.

-- Trainee clinical psychologists start at Band 6 (£26,041) of the National Health Service (NHS) Agenda for Change (AfC) Pay Rates.
-After qualification, salaries within the NHS start at Band 7.
-A typical starting salary would be in the region of £31,072.
+- Trainee clinical psychologists start at £30,401 (Band 6) of the NHS Agenda for Change (AfC) pay rates.
+After qualification, salaries within the NHS start at £37,570 (Band 7).

 Income figures are intended as a guide only.

-Working hours are generally 9am to 5pm, with the possibility of extra hours in the evening or at weekends.
-Occasionally, an on-call system covering emergency situations may be in operation.
+Working hours are typically Monday to Friday, 9am to 5pm, although you may do some extra hours in the evenings or at weekends.
+Occasionally, you may work as part of an on-call system covering emergency situations.

 What to expect